 Sponsored Product Ads show up in many places when customers are searching through Amazon.
 Most notably when consumers search a keyword you are sponsoring, your product will appear first above the organic searches.

 All the items circled in red are sponsored products.
-Sponsored products also appear at the very bottom and scattered through the middle of organic searches.
+These also appear at the very bottom and scattered through the middle of organic searches.

-Another area where sponsored products will appear are below any actual listing.
-When Amazon customer scroll towards the bottom, there will be a list of sponsored products that are related to the item they are viewing.
+Another area where these ads will appear are below any actual listing.
+When Amazon customer scroll towards the bottom, there will be a list of product ads that are related to the item they are viewing.
 These types of ads do very well because it gives customers your product as a direct alternative when viewing items similar to yours.

 Not only do Sponsored Product ads appear on the desktop, but they also appear in the same fashion on all mobile platforms.